-Teachers should contact the NASUWT if inspectors expect the school to adopt particular approaches to assessment or if school leaders use the threat of Ofsted inspection to introduce workload intensive or other inappropriate systems of and/or approaches to assessment.
+School leaders should contact the NASUWT if inspectors expect the school to adopt particular approaches to assessment or if the threat of Ofsted inspection is used to introduce workload intensive and other inappropriate systems of and/or approaches to assessment in their school.

-The NASUWT has issued a specific action instruction on marking to protect members from inappropriate marking, assessment and feedback policies.
+The NASUWT has issued specific action instruction on marking to protect members from inappropriate marking, assessment and feedback policies.
 This instruction is accompanied by advice and guidance on these issues.
 The instructions and guidance can be accessed at: www.nasuwt.org.uk/industrialaction.